 |Location||Located between river mile 11.5 and 12 on the Ware River in Massachusetts.|

 The facility consists of Ware Upper Dam which falls 34 feet, and Ware Lower Dam which falls 16 feet.
-Ware Upper Dam houses turbines 1, 2, 4, and 5.
+The Upper Dam houses turbines 1, 2, 4, and 5.
 The Lower Dam powerhouse contains turbine 3 and 6, a minimum flow unit installed in 2020.
 Turbines 4 and 5 on the upper dam and turbine 3 on the lower dam are controlled automatically with direct pond leveling controls.

-Since the initial LIHI certification and as a result of an agreement with Massachusetts Department of Fisheries and Wildlife, minimum stream flow at the facility has been voluntarily increased by Pioneer Hydro over and above the FERC required 20cfs to 26.8cfs.
-This represents a 34% increase and is a reflection of Pioneer Hydro having been granted 33.88% Mass.
-Class 1 REC’ s by the DOR.
+Since the initial LIHI certification and as a result of an agreement with Massachusetts Department of Fisheries and Wildlife, minimum stream flow at the facility has been voluntarily increased over and above the FERC required 20cfs to 26.8cfs.
+This represents a 34% increase.
 The increased minimum stream flow was achieved through significant alterations to the upper dam and flashboard structure in October of 2010 which increased the bypass weir width from 11.4 feet to 15.3 feet.
-(Please see December 2010 letters to FERC and LIHI below which reflect the agreement).
 Minimum stream flow is constantly and closely monitored by pond leveling sensors that control turbine actuation.
 In case of low pond level, an automatic dialer notifies operators via cell and pager communications of a low pond level scenario.
 If response is not delivered manually, the site trips offline before a violation of minimum stream flow occurs.
 The lower dam has no minimum stream flow, as its discharge is directly at the foot of the dam and it has no reach area.
 The lower dam is “run of river” at all times and has shutdown protection if water gets below dam crest.